In 2024, the FDA released its long-awaited final rule that reshapes how U.S. medical device manufacturers manage quality.

 In short, QMSR and QSR have a lot in common, but not everything lines up, and the details matter.
 That’s why it’s so important to know how QMSR vs QSR differ.

-ISO 13485 vs 21 CFR 820 (QSR)
+ISO 13485 vs 21 CFR 820 (QSR): what's different?

 Because the new Quality Management System Regulation (QMSR) leans on ISO 13485, it’s important to understand the key differences between ISO 13485 vs 21 CFR 820.
 Many manufacturers maintain QMSs mapped to both, but the update highlights gaps you might not have noticed.
 Some common ones include: